Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::caution Do not use this account outside of Testnet!

-We have generated these ERC-20 accounts for use during Tesnet only.
+We have generated these ERC-20 wallets for use during Tesnet only.
 Don't use your Testnet Account wallet elsewhere or put your funds in it.
-The Super Protocol team has the private key to your Testnet Account, so it is not truly yours.
+The Super Protocol team also has the Private Key to your Testnet Account, so it is not truly yours.

 :::